dragthor/dragthor.github.com/about.md

 ---
 {% include amazon-books.html %}

 Hi.
 My name is Kris Krause.
 I write software.
 Language and platform?
 Depends on the problem.
+I also try to be a [healthy developer](http://healthydeveloper.com).

 First computer programmed?
 [TRS-80](https://en.wikipedia.org/wiki/TRS-80)